 The Research Proposal is used to propose a research project by providing a brief on the literature study, research objectives, experimentation methodology and schedule, funding requirement, and possible research outcomes.
+The aim of your research proposal by USC.edu must be to justify the needs to carry out the specific research study with an organized plan to conduct that research work.

 Why is Research Proposal Important?

 A research proposal is a brief, well organized summing up of the research project that you propose to undertake.
 It lays out the central topic that your research project is based upon.
 It gives a rough or detailed idea to the reader about the general scope of your field of study.
-A reference is also made to any recent deliberations on the issue in the research proposal.
+A reference or citations is also made to any recent deliberations on the issue in the research proposal.
 The knowledge on the topic in question, as it stands to date, is also discussed.
 This discussion would be in relation to how your research on the topic is something that hasn’t been done before and how it is likely to expand the body of knowledge on the subject.

 In short, a research proposal also identifies the novelty of your proposed research idea.